Miss the background on what the Love Your Hood Challenge is all about? Check it out here.

 - Scientific Reasons to Be Nice Online | article by the Greater Good Magazine

 - The Kindness Cure | book by Tara Cousineau

+We’d love to see how you rocked this challenge!
 Snap a photo (or take a video) of you taking on challenge no. 007!
-We know this can be an odd challenge to capture, so get creative!
+Then:

 Miss a challenge?
 Not a problem!
 It’s not too late to complete them and enter for a chance to win the grand prize.